gminh715/vocab-mate/README.md

    - Identified vocabulary terms are stamped into the markup with `<span data-term-id="uuid">` and saved as `ArticleSentenceTerm` rows.
 6. **Lazy AI Enrichment**:
    - When a user inspects a term in the reader, NestJS calls `AiService.enrichContextualTerm()`.
-   - **Gemini 2.5 Flash** (with **Groq Llama-3.3-70B** as an automatic failover) enriches the term with IPA pronunciation, Vietnamese meaning specific to the sentence, contextual English definition, and two usage examples.
+   - **Gemini 3.5 Flash-Lite** (with **Groq openai/gpt-oss-20b** as an automatic failover) enriches the term with IPA pronunciation, Vietnamese meaning specific to the sentence, contextual English definition, and two usage examples.

 ---